DadCooksDinner

 2. Sauté the aromatics in the bacon fat: Stir the onion and garlic into the bacon in the pressure cooker pot, and sprinkle with the ½ teaspoon of salt.
 Sauté until the onion softens, about five minutes.

-3. Everything in the pot: Add the sorted and rinsed pinquito beans to the pot, then sprinkle with 1 teaspoon salt, the mustard powder, and the baking soda.
+3. Everything in the pot: Add the sorted and rinsed pinquito beans to the pot, then sprinkle with 1 teaspoon of salt, the mustard powder, and the baking soda.
 Stir in the water, and then stir in the tomatoes.

 Equipment